 Your teaching / support for learning must be at Higher Education level - BA, MA or Research degree based - because the course is about teaching and learning in Higher Education.

-You must have a first degree and be currently engaged as a teacher of theatre and performance or analogous discipline in Higher Education.
+Admission is by formal application and interview.
+In order for your application to be considered, you must have a first degree and currently be engaged as a teacher of theatre and performance or analogous discipline in Higher Education.

 You will be required to teach at least 15 hours in the autumn (Term 1) and 20 hours in the spring and summer (Terms 2 and 3).